 Financial Advisors are held to the highest standards of conduct, particularly when serving as a trustee.
 In this instance, it is alleged that John Cutshall violated his fiduciary responsibilities as trustee and, accordingly, will be sanctioned if it is determined that he engaged in the misconduct.

-If you or someone you know was a customer of John Cutshall and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at email@example.com to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer of John Cutshall and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.